-What Else You Should Know About the Blackboard API
+Notes About the Blackboard API

 How to Get Started Using the Blackboard API

-It is free to register for an account but there may be costs associated with deploying your integration once you reach a certain scale.
-For example, developers must pay Blackboard to set up their own development instance.
-This environment, which developers also have to set up themselves, lasts for three months at a time.
+For integrations, Blackboard requires edtech developers who register for a Blackboard developer account.
+It is free to register for an account.
+But there may be costs associated with deploying the integration once the app reaches a certain scale.
+For example, developers must pay Blackboard to set up a development instance.
+This environment, which developers have to set up themselves, lasts for 3 months at a time.